syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-azure-app-service-windows.md

 Step 10: Now, the published webpage will open in the browser.
 <img src="Azure_Images/App_Service_Windows/CreateDocument_Button_CreateExcel.png" alt="Browser will open after publish" width="100%" Height="Auto"/>

-Step 11: Click **Create Document** to create a simple Excel file.
-You will get the Excel file as below.
+Step 11: Click **Create Document** to create a simple Excel document.
+You will get the output Excel document as follows.
 <img src="Azure_Images/App_Service_Windows/CreateExcel_AppService_Windows.png" alt="Create Excel in Azure App Service on Windows" width="100%" Height="Auto"/>

-A complete working example of how to create an Excel file in ASP.NET Core using Azure App Service Windows in C# is present on [this GitHub page].
+A complete working example of how to create an Excel file in Azure App Service Windows in C# is present on [this GitHub page].

 ## Read and Edit Excel file